direct-code-execution/ns-3-dce/doc/source/dce-user-doc.rst

 User's Guide
 ************
-This document is for the people who want to use your application in |ns3| using DCE.
+This document is for users who want to add support for a new application in |ns3| using DCE.

 Direct Code Execution (DCE) allows us to use POSIX socket-based applications as well as Linux kernel network stack.